Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-Multistationarity might imply that trajectories converge to different steady states for the same parameter values, and has been associated with robust cellular decision making.
-ACR means that the concentration $x_i$ at steady state is independent from initial conditions of the system.
+\textit{Absolute concentration robustness.} ACR means that the concentration $x_i$ at steady state is independent from initial conditions of the system.
 Because of this, ACR is believed to be a mechanism that contributes to the remarkable robustness many biological systems display to changes in their environment \cite{Shinar2010structural}.
-This problem has been studied with various algebraic techniques \cite{Millan2011thesis,karp2012complex,Pascualescudero2022local,ACR:manyauthors,feliu:dimension}.
-A weaker notion is that of \term{local ACR}, where one instead requires the projection to be a finite set \cite{Pascualescudero2022local}.

-\Cref{prop:multistationarity,prop:acr} give criteria to decide upon these properties when the system $F$ displays some form of toricity.
-In \Cref{ex:IDH_multi} and \Cref{ex:IDH_ACR} we verified that the network in \Cref{fig:networks}(a) is not multistationary (the matrix $L$ given in \Cref{ex:IDH_multi} defines the stoichiometric compatibility classes) and displays ACR with respect to $X_4$.